Aditya-AT/3D_Art_using_OpenGL/README.md

 ## Overview

-This project is a culmination of the learning objectives from the Computer Graphics course, focusing on building a complex 3D scene.
+This project focuses on building a complex 3D scene.
 The chosen theme for the final programming assignment is a festive Christmas scene featuring a detailed Christmas tree surrounded by gifts, utilizing various aspects of 3D rendering including transformations, camera manipulation, shading, and texture mapping.

 ## Features